ManagedKube/kubernetes-ops/docs/accessing-private-vpc-from-ci-system.md

 * Github Actions
 * Gitlab
-* CiricleCI
+* CircleCI
 * CodeFresh

-The best practice for our VPCs and Kubernetes cluster is to have only internal addresses.
+The best practice for our VPCs and Kubernetes cluster is to have only an internal addresses.

 The problem is how do these CI/CD systems get access to our private VPC and Kubernetes clusters which do not any any public IPs it can reach?